Skip to content

 How do you become a FIRST Senior Mentor?

 FIRST Senior Mentors are recruited through a cross-program nomination process that occurs locally at the collaborative recommendation of their Program Delivery Partners because of their previous relationships with FIRST Programs and their general understanding of the culture of FIRST.
 Most, if not all FSMs have had existing relationships with FIRST as team mentors, coaches, or event volunteers.
-FSMs typically work in a part-time capacity, (10-15 hours per week), in constant communication and collaboration with each Program Delivery Partner and/or Program Delivery Organization.
+FSMs collaborate with each Program Delivery Partner/ Program Delivery Organization in their assigned region to formulate goals around recruiting, supporting, and expanding FIRST.
+FSMs goals are focused to achieve impact in a limited time commitment of about 10-15 hours per week.

 How do I contact my FIRST Senior Mentor?